joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 ### Up and running with Postgres

 PostgreSQL is available for free at [www.postgresql.org](https://www.postgresql.org) and is extremely well documented there.
 Installation instructions will vary depending on your platform, and should be pretty straightforward.
 You can probably accept all the default configuration options.
 Be sure to remember the password you set during installation.
-You're up and running when you can enter the command `psql -V` at your system's command line, and the system responds by telling you the version of PostgreSQL installed.
-At the time of this writing, it looks like this for me:
+You're up and running when you can enter the command `psql` at your system's command line to log in to the local PostgreSQL server.
+You will recognize this by a readout of the `psql` version number, a statement about how to get help, and a change to the command prompt.
+At the time of this writing, it looks like this for me (on my Mac):

-    $ psql -V
+    $ psql
-    psql (PostgreSQL) 9.5.3
+    psql (9.6.1)
+    Type "help" for help.

+    joeclark=#

-If that doesn't make any sense to you, see Appendix A for my detailed guide to installing Postgres on Windows, Mac, and Linux, or refer to the online [documentation](https://www.postgresql.org/docs/).
+To quit `psql`, enter `\q` at the prompt.
+If the above doesn't make any sense to you, don't worry.
+Appendix A to this book includes my own tested instructions for installing Postgres on Windows, Mac, and Linux.
+You can also refer to the [online documentation](https://www.postgresql.org/docs/).
+Come back to this page when you're up and running.

 ### Relations are tables